raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### terminology

 In this essay will will play a little loose with terminology.
-We are concerned with [finite state machines][fsa], also called *finite-state automata*.
+We are concerned with [finite-state machines][fsa], also called *finite-state automata*.
 Finite-state automata can do a lot of things.
 They can recognize sentences in a language, which is our interest here.
 Finite-state automata that recognize statements in a language are also called _finite-state recognizers_.

 Finite-state automata can also do thing that are not of interest to our essay today.
 A finite-state recognizer recognizes whether a sentence is a sentence in a language.
 A finite-state automaton can also be devised that not only recognizes whether a sentence is in a language, but also recognizes whether it belongs to one or more distinct subsets of statements in a language.
 Such automata are called _classifiers_, and a recognizer is the degenerate case of a classifier that only recognizes one subset.